wheelcomplex/syncthing/protocol/PROTOCOL.md

         opaque Hash<>
     }

 The file name is the part relative to the repository root.
+The file's modification time (Modified) is expressed as the number of seconds since the Unix Epoch.

-The modification time is expressed as the number of seconds since the Unix Epoch.
-The version field is a counter that increments each time the file changes but resets to zero each time the modification is updated.
-This is used to signal changes to the file (or file metadata) while the modification time remains unchanged.
+The Changed time is the time of last detected change, not necessarily equal to the Modified time.
+The Changed field is expressed as the number of seconds since the Unix Epoch.
+The Changed field will always increment when changes to the file data or metadata are detected, even though the file modification time might not have changed or might indeed move backwards.
+When determining the most current version of a file in a cluster, the file with the highest Changed timestamp wins.

 The hash algorithm is implied by the hash length.
 Currently, the hash must be 32 bytes long and computed by SHA256.

 The flags field is made up of the following single bit flags: